briis/hass-weatherflow2mqtt/README.md

 - `MQTT_PASSWORD`: The password used to connect to the mqtt server.
 Leave blank to use Anonymous connection.
 Default value is *blank*
 - `MQTT_DEBUG`: Set this to True, to get some more mqtt debugging messages in the Container log file.
 Default value is *False*
 - `DEBUG`: Set this to True to enable more debug data in the Container Log.
 Default is *False*
-- `ADD_FORECAST`: Set this to True if you want to retrieve Forecast Data from WeatherFlow.
-If set to True, *STATION_ID* and *STATION_TOKEN* must be filled also. **NOTE** If this is enabled the component will access the Internet to get the Forecast data.
-Default value is *False*
 - `STATION_ID`: Enter your Station ID for your WeatherFlow Station.
 Default value is *blank*.
 - `STATION_TOKEN`: Enter your personal access Token to allow retrieval of data.
 If you don't have the token [login with your account](https://tempestwx.com/settings/tokens) and create the token. **NOTE** You must own a WeatherFlow station to get this token.
 Default value is *blank*
 - `FORECAST_INTERVAL`: The interval in minutes, between updates of the Forecast data.
 Default value is *30* minutes.